GLOBAL MARKETS-Shares, euro rise as economic outlook brightens

 "People are choosing to pounce on any bit of good news.
 For the moment the trend is very much to the upside," said Stephen Walker, head of equities research and market strategy at Ashcourt Rowan.

 Oil prices rose above $113 a barrel as robust economic data from the United States, China and Germany lifted the outlook for global fuel demand.
-Brent crude rose 21 cents to $113.49 a barrel.
-U.S. crude settled down 7 cents at $95.88.
+Brent crude rose 13 cents to $113.41 a barrel.
+U.S. crude fell 1 cent to $95.94.

 U.S. Treasury debt yields rose, with 30-year bonds trading a point lower in price after better-than-expected euro zone data spurred selling of safe-haven U.S. government debt.